Featured Bible Study Program

 19. Malachi (15 broadcasts in 3 weeks)

-The last group also the sixth’s, contains only one New Testament book – Revelation.
+The last group also the sixth’s, contains only one New Testament book Prophecy (1 book) 7– Revelation.

 1. Pentateuch (5 books – Old Testament) classification ↩︎